buzcarter/UkeGeeks/README.md

 - Login page cleanup + ability to hide email
 - Made the advanced editor link more obvious + help displayed on startup
 - Added a back to top button on the song list
+- Removed the StaticsPrefix const from the config file.
+Now it's handled automagically

 _______________________________________________________
 # Installation